vivek2584/tinydb.c/README.md

 \> Each node in tree will be one page in length.
 Pages will be 4 kilobyte in size (as in most computer architectures)

-\> a pager will be resposible for reading/writing data at proper offsets in the database file
+\> a pager will be resposible for retrieving pages and reading/writing data at proper offsets in the database file

 ---------------------------------------------------------------------------------------------------------